£13,515 - £22,350 Price range

 Travel further afield and the news isn’t so brilliant, however.
 Passengers can feel a little exposed when you’re surrounded by trucks on the motorway, there’s not much in the way of grunt from the small engine and the car feels unsteady at speed.

-Running costs are cheap though – all models can return more than 60mpg and road tax is free.
+Running costs are cheap though – all models can return more than 60mpg.
 You can choose from 70 or 90hp engines and between a five-speed manual and six-speed auto gearbox.

 While there’s only space for two, they’ll not feel crushed and the Smart’s boot is surprisingly big.
 The company offers a huge range of customisable options – including up to 100 paint combinations and various interior trims – so owners can specify a car that will be close to (if not completely) unique.